SalesforceCommerceCloud/sfcc-ci/README.md

 ------------- | ------------| --------------------------------
 instance      | (String)    | The instance to activate the code on token         | (String)    | The Oauth token to use use for authentication callback      | (Function)  | Callback function executed as a result.
-The job execution details and the error will be passed as parameters to the callback function.
+The error and the code versions will be passed as parameters to the callback function.

 **Returns:** (void) Function has no return value